World Meningitis Day 2023: United in the race to defeat meningitis

 There is a World Health Organisation Global Road Map to Defeat Meningitis by 2030.
 If every goal in this Road Map becomes reality it could save more than 200,000 lives every year and significantly reduce the many disabilities caused by meningitis.

-With countries worldwide committing to the Road Map’s vision of defeating meningitis in our lifetimes, World Meningitis Day is the annual opportunity to make our voices heard, demanding change so people stop having to live with the lifelong implications of this devastating infection.
+With countries worldwide committing to the Road Map’s vision of defeating meningitis in our lifetimes, World Meningitis Day is the annual opportunity to make our voices heard and demand change.

-Confederation of Meningitis Organisations: a community of activists
+How it all began: Confederation of Meningitis Organisations - a global community of activists

 In January 2009, the members of the Confederation of Meningitis Organisations (CoMO) met in London and set themselves a task: to coordinate the first World Meningitis Day.
 The aim was to bring together a global community of people affected by meningitis; to reach people with no knowledge of the disease; and to ensure no one learns about it for the first time when they are seriously ill with meningitis in hospital.

 Since the very first campaign, it has been incredible to see it grow, within CoMO and amongst our many supporting partners.
 In 2023, 50 members in 29 countries made sure their voices were heard.
 Activity ranged from sharing life-saving resources to taking part in television and radio interviews and creating content such as awareness animations in Brazil, a meningitis rap in India and an Ambiguously Blind podcast in the USA.

 Be inspired by what CoMO members achieved on World Meningitis Day, read on for our members’ case studies.

 Associação Brasileira de Combate à Meningite (Brazilian Association for Combating Meningitis)